MattDoesAThing/yuzu-wiki/FAQ.md

 _or_
 `Mod directory/mod name/exefs`

-To add cheats, structure your cheat file similar to the example below:
+To add cheats, structure your cheat file similar to this example:

-`Mod directory/mod name/cheats`
+`Mod directory/cheat name/cheats`

 An example of a correctly structured mod directory can be seen below: